Digital Marketing Transformation - Part 3

 Define Current Baseline

-Chart your current performance to measure and then plan to scale up:
+Chart your current performance so you are able to measure the success of your new approach.
+Then plan to scale up:

 - Review existing customer journey – would you buy from your company?